javert-click/javert-click/README.md

 We analyse [`webworker-promise`](https://github.com/kwolfy/webworker-promise), a promise-wrapper over the WebMessaging and WebWorkers APIs.
 Our analysis has revealed three previously unknown bugs in `webworker-promise` related to a null dereference, an overlooked prototype inheritance and JS dynamic typing.

 The reported results (Table 2, section 6.2) are obtained on a machine with an Intel Core i7 CPU 2.5 GHz, DDR3 RAM 16GB, and a 256GB solid-state hard-drive running OSX.
-Note that, in Table 2, we show the results for seven tests only (we do not include `EmitOnce`, `PoolError` and `Operation`), while here we show the results for the whole test suite.
+Note that, in Table 2, we show the results for seven tests only (we do not include `EmitOnce`, `PoolError` and `Operation`), while here we show the results for the whole test suite (as shown in the appendix).
 To run the test suite, please execute the following command:

 ```
 ./webworkerpromisetestsuite.sh